m-nicholasnu33/ai-case-study/README.md

 * Product Contribution Margin Analytics to Optimize Capacity/Demand
 * Strategic Capacity Utilization insights related to levels of forecast reliability

-Trusted supply chain partners/customers noted on the ThroughPut web site include Church Brothers Farms, Food Otosan, Esselunga, Unilever, and Hormel Foods.
+Trusted supply chain partners/customers noted on the ThroughPut web site include Church Brothers Farms, Ford Otosan, Esselunga, Unilever, and Hormel Foods.

-On it's web site, ThroughPut acknowledges being "gently biased" toward the comprehensive tools that they offer, but also recognize that there are other tools for organizations to consider, offered by the following suppliers...
+On it's web site, ThroughPut acknowledges being "gently biased" toward the comprehensive tools that they offer, but also recognize that there are other tools that organizations may consider, offered by the following suppliers...
 * Palantir Foundry
 * SAP Supply Chain Analytics Software
 * Oracle Fusion SCM Analytics